 We are a member of RailNetEurope (RNE), which encourages its members to adopt a common document structure for their respective Network Statements so as to provide standards of user-friendliness and customer orientation, and to assist those who need to consult more than one statement for their intended operations.
 Where appropriate to do so, the document structure suggested by RNE has been followed in preparing this Network Statement.

-RNE is explained in more detail in Section 1.10.
+The role and activities of RNE are explained in more detail in Section 1.7.2.